ajaykumarReddy/danske-test/README.md

 ## Run the Json-Server for back-end server

-Run `ng start:server` for a back-end server.
+Run `npm run start:server` to start the back-end server.
 Navigate to `http://localhost:3000/`..

-## Development server
+## Development server for front-end app

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.